This richly spiced soup, redolent of cinnamon, saffron, and ginger, is as delicious as it is good-for-you. Two words: TRY IT.

 - salt to taste

-- Spray a large saucepan with olive oil spray and heat it.
+Heat a large saucepan or Dutch oven.
 Add the onion and carrot and cook over medium-high heat until the onion begins to brown (about 5 minutes).
 Add the garlic and cook for 1 more minute.
 Add the spices, including bay leaves and cinnamon stick, and cook, stirring, for another minute.
 Add the chickpeas and stir to coat them with the spices.
 Pour in the 8 cups of vegetable stock, bring to a boil, and reduce heat to a simmer for 20 minutes.